Originally given as an acceptance speech in 2004 when the Sociologists of Minnesota gave me the Distinguished Sociologist award.

 From College Boy to LSD and Protest

-I soon found myself at Austin Junior College (I did not have much of a sense of free will in those days).
-Red Wing hadn’t been big on Advanced Placement classes.
-To be honest, even their remedial courses accomplished little.
+That conversation made all the difference.
+I soon found myself at Austin Junior College.
+To be honest, even Red Wing’s remedial courses had accomplished little.
 It only took a few class sessions to realize that I was in way over my head.
 During that first year, I had an intimate relationship with the Merriam-Webster Collegiate Dictionary.
 Most evenings, I sat with that dictionary draped across my lap, looking up every seventh or eighth word in my textbooks.
-However, I did make a remarkable discovery mid-way through my first year—cultural capital.
+However, I did make a remarkable discovery midway through my first year of college — cultural capital.
 From that day forth, I was like a burglar seeking the combination to a bank vault.

 I took a hiatus from the university in 1967 and returned to Austin, Minnesota, as a reporter for the daily newspaper.
 Austin was the home of both Spam (Hawaii’s favorite luncheon meat) and a sizable bloc of Nixon’s “silent majority.”
 I rented a large, old house and it soon became a commune for aspiring hippies and assorted members of the lumpenproletariat.
 Eventually, I discovered the hallucinogenic drug, LSD, and brought the Electric Kool-Aid Acid Test to town.